0xVVBLC/Occulia/README.md

 <pre>
 ╭────────────────────────╮
-│ An ESP lib made for fun │
+│ An ESP lib made for fun│
 │ AND ease of use!       │
 ╰────────────────────────╯
 </pre>